A Step-by-Step Guide to the Mortgage Underwriting Process

 How Long Does the Underwriting Process Take?

-How long the underwriting process takes varies by lender.
+How long the underwriting process takes for a mortgage varies by lender.
 Underwriting can take days or weeks, depending on the complexity of the loan and your finances.
 You can speed up the process by ensuring the underwriter has everything they need when they begin and answer their questions and inquiries as fast as possible to keep the process moving smoothly.

 In most cases, the underwriting process timeline varies by case.
 However, Griffin Funding aims to complete the home loan process in 30 days or less to help you secure home financing.